top of page

 We are delighted to be welcoming Nell Phoenix & Michael Harvey as our headline storytellers for the first time to the festival this year.
 Michael is also our guest storyteller for the Storytellers Supper, a popular Friday night event at the festival, which can be booked here:

-Joining our headliners for the first time are storytellers Vanessa Woolf with her new show 'She's Electric', Alastair K Daniels with his new show 'When The Gentlemen Go By', Laura Sampson with her show Yamanba (She'll Be Coming Round the Mountain) and Maria Credali with her show 'Seven Years A Wolf'.
+Joining our headliners for the first time are storytellers Vanessa Woolf with her new show 'She's Electric: My Strange but True Story', Alastair K Daniels with his new show 'When The Gentlemen Go By', Laura Sampson with her show Yamanba (She'll Be Coming Round the Mountain) , Maria Credali with her show 'Seven Years A Wolf' and Tim Ralphs show ' Secret Commonwealth' .
 This is just a taster of what to expect at this years festival, with many more delights being programmed for the weekend.

 Featured Storytellers!